 11.4.3 Interval Consumption Data Estimation

 (1) ERCOT will estimate all ESI IDs with Interval Data Recorders (IDRs) for which consumption data has not been received for the Operating Day.
-The method for estimating interval data for ESI IDs with IDR Meters is a “Weather Response Informed Proxy Day” technique.
-This approach seeks to increase estimation accuracy by segmenting ESI IDs with IDR Meters into two groups based on a known indicator of Load, i.e. weather.
-The classification of ESI IDs with IDR Meters into a weather-sensitive group and a non-weather-sensitive group determines the proxy day method used for estimation purposes.
+The method for estimating interval data for ESI IDs with IDRs is a “Weather Response Informed Proxy Day” technique.
+This approach seeks to increase estimation accuracy by segmenting ESI IDs with IDRs into two groups based on a known indicator of Load (i.e., weather).
+The classification of ESI IDs with IDRs into a weather-sensitive group and a non-weather-sensitive group determines the proxy day method used for estimation purposes.
 The proxy day estimation method for each group captures the factors that best predict the ESI ID-specific Load shape for the Operating Day.

-(2) The Weather Sensitive Proxy Day Method will be used for estimating interval data for ESI IDs with Advanced Meters or Municipally Owned Utility (MOU) / Electric Cooperative (EC) Non-BUSIDRRQ IDRs.

-11.4.3.1 Weather Responsiveness Determination

-(1) ERCOT shall perform the weather responsiveness test for all ESI IDs with IDR Meters as specified below.

-(2) For each ESI ID with an IDR Meter, two variables shall be calculated for each Business Day on which the ESI ID is active and for which actual interval data is available during the time period (June 1st - September 30th) immediately preceding the date the test is run:

-(a) Daily kWh; and

-(b) Average Weather Zone daily dry bulb temperature.

-Average Weather Zone Daily Dry Bulb Temperature = ((MAX + MIN) / 2)

-The above variables are defined as follows: